Bento Grid Slot System¶

 }

-A stacked card with span: 2 occupies two grid rows, giving the rows more vertical breathing room.
+A stacked card with span: 2 takes two grid rows, giving rows more vertical space.

 ring¶

-Countdown progress ring.
-Used exclusively for the Login Deadline card.
-Renders an SVG ring that fills as the deadline approaches and turns amber → red as it gets close.
+Countdown progress ring for login deadlines.
+Renders an SVG ring that fills and turns amber → red as the deadline nears.

 interface StatCardRingProps {